chef-boneyard/chef-rfc/new/resource-actions.md

 #### Action composition and inheritance

-The action recipes are all added to a `Provider` class which inherits from the parent resource's provider class.
-You may call `super` to call the parent class's version of the current action.
+If the parent class's action is defined using `action`, you may call `super()` to call the parent class's version of the current action.

 ```ruby
 class MyFile < Chef::Resource::File